 \section{Thread safe communication with \proglang{R}}

 It is not safe to call \proglang{R}'s \C API from multiple threads.
 It is safe, however, to call it from the main thread.
-That's the idea behind \pkg{RcppThread}'s \code{checkUserInterrupt()} and \code{Rcout}.
-They behave almost like their \pkg{Rcpp} versions, but only communicate with R when called from the main thread.
+That is the idea behind \pkg{RcppThread}'s \code{checkUserInterrupt()} and \code{Rcout}.
+They behave almost like their \pkg{Rcpp} versions, but only communicate with \R when called from the main thread.